HMFarhad/SpiceDonor/DEPLOYMENT.md

 ## GitHub Pages Deployment

-This application is configured for deployment to GitHub Pages at `hmfarhad.github.io/BengalRuokopaikka`.
+This application is configured for deployment to GitHub Pages at `hmfarhad.github.io/SpiceDonor`.

 ### Prerequisites
-- GitHub repository named `BengalRuokopaikka`
+- GitHub repository named `SpiceDonor`
 - GitHub Pages enabled for the repository

 ### Build and Deploy Steps